karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadSearch.md

 # Dynamic Typeahead search

-###Communication from host to sdk and sdk to host
+### Communication from host to sdk and sdk to host
-Option 1:
-we can make use of notifications for async communication in iOS.
-Option 2:
-We will do communication asynchronously using gcd and compleion block.

-### Communication with Host to fetch Dynamic choices

-For this feature, we need two way communication with the host (host to sdk and sdk to host).
-Why do we need this?
 We will have to send the query to the host whenever query is changing in the input control so that host can make an invoke to the bot and once the choices is returned by the host we will update the choices in the UI.

+Option 1: We can make use of notifications for async communication in iOS.

+Option 2:We will do communication asynchronously using gcd and compleion block.

+We need to have two way communication with the host (host to sdk and sdk to host).
 1. SDK to host: Sdk will notify the host about the query change in choiceset input control and then host can do the network/service call and return response to the sdk.
  2. Async Host to SDK : Now once host receives the choices from the bot and then will need to update the UX based on the dynamic choices received from the host.
 We will have completion block on the SDK side to handle this scenario.

-### Recommended Approach
+Recommended Approach:

 1. SDK will define the protocol **ACRInputDelegate** to communicate with the host.
 Host will need to implement the same protocol ACRInputDelegate as provided by the SDK.
 ACRMediaDelegate and ACRActionDelegate also uses the protocol method for one way communication.
 2. Host will call the method into the render method of the AdaptiveCardRenderer and pass the cardActionHandler instance.